Mantas-2155X/AI_ExtraGirls/README.md

 * Unzip `AI_ExtraGirls.zip` into your game directory.
 If done correctly, in `BepInEx/plugins/2155X/` you should see `AI_ExtraGirls.dll`

 **Configuration:**
-* Open the plugin settings and change girlcount.
-You will need to restart for changes to apply.
-More girls can then be added in the 'terminal' devices girl selection menu by scrolling down.
+* Open the plugin settings and change girl count.
+You will need to restart the game for the change to apply.
+* More girls can then be added in the `Change Girl` menu option at any of the five 'terminal' devices on the islands by scrolling down on the list.

 * Upon scrolling down you should see extra girls according to the config
 ![image](https://i.imgur.com/cs3wZzE.png)